IRS Whistleblower Program Pays Cash Rewards

 Timing is everything in Reporting Tax Fraud to the IRS and Collecting the Maximum Cash Whistleblower Reward

 Reporting information on tax underpayment as soon as possible is critical in an IRS whistleblower claim.
-The IRS Whistleblower Program’s statute of limitations requires that you file your whistleblower claim within three years from the time the fraudulent tax return was filed.
+The Whistleblower Program’s statute of limitations requires that you file your whistleblower claim within three years from the time the fraudulent tax return was filed.
 A number of circumstances exist that may extend this time frame and you may still be eligible for an IRS whistleblower reward after that period, however it is still important to act quickly.
 If the IRS discovers the underpayment prior to your report, or if someone else reports the violation before you, you may no longer be eligible for the whistleblower reward or may cause a significant reduction in your cash award.

 The Mahany Law Firm Proven Process Maximizes IRS Whistleblower Claims